 50 Years in North Myrtle Beach: 1998 - 2008

-In May 2018, North Myrtle Beach celebrates its 50th anniversary as one seaside community.
+In May 2018, North Myrtle Beach celebrated its 50th anniversary as one seaside community.
 For this special occasion, we’ve reopened the vaults on the last five decades.
 This week, we’re highlighting some of the historic happenings in North Myrtle Beach between 1998 and 2008!

 2000: Barefoot Resort Opens